nsbradford/quantraider/README.md

 # AlgoTrader Research Project

 Demo version released 11/10/2015.
-Example output:
+Example output of the NeuralNet trading on the SPY, with SPY as benchmark:
 ![huzzah](output/NeuralNet/algo_2015-10-15_17-53-04.png)

 ### TODO